 We ended up walking 25.5 miles, according to Strava.
 I (Joel) wasn’t in the best books with Stacey after we had to walk an extra distance!
 Ooops.
 And she did it all in Converse All Stars, would you believe?!
 She even walked Ben Nevis in a pair of Jules wellibobs!

 Thames Barrier to Tower Bridge

 Section distance: 10.2 miles

-This is the longest section of the three and therefore the best one to get out f the way first, right?
+This is the longest section of the three and, therefore, the best one to get out of the way first.
 The path starts with a tunnel before you head through an industrial part of the docklands.
-Don’t worry, this part will quickly be behind you before you get to some less industrial parts and you’ll eventually end up by the magnificent Old Royal Naval College.
+Don’t worry; this part will quickly be behind you before you get to some less industrial parts, and you’ll eventually end up by the magnificent Old Royal Naval College.